sandstorm-io/sandstorm/docs/administering/email.md

 SMTP envelope's bounce address set to either your grain's local address or the "Sandstorm server's own email address" address.

-If running at home, you can usually use your ISP's SMTP server.
+If running at home or at work, you can usually use your ISP's or corporation's SMTP server.
 Otherwise, [Sendgrid](https://sendgrid.com/), [Mailgun](http://www.mailgun.com/), and others provide SMTP services, some with free tiers.
 Note in our testing, Google Gmail is incompatible with the Sandstorm outbound SMTP rqeuirements: it will change all emails' "From:" address to your personal address, which as well as in the SMTP envelope.

+Some cloud providers block outbound port 25, which you may experience as Sandstorm reporting "Connection timed out."
+In that case, check if your outbound SMTP provider supports alternative ports such as 2525.

 ## Receiving email into Sandstorm app instances